clarkevansteenderen/PhD_files/README.md

 **(2) GRASS DISTRIBUTIONS IN NATIVE AND INVADED RANGES**
 These maps show the distributions of a query grass species in its native and invasive range, using the GBIF database.

+The scripts in (1) and (2) were modified from those kindly provided by Guy Sutton.

 **PART 9: SUMMARY BARPLOT FOR THE SPECIMENS COLLECTED**
 This barplot shows how many wasp specimens were collected on each host grass of interest, and the province it was from.